dqgorelick/openaq-metadata-editor/README.md

 ### Troubleshooting:

-- If you run into issues running `gulp serve`, you may not have the correct version of node or gulp.
+- If you run into issues running `npm run serve`, you may not have the correct version of node or gulp.
 Please make sure you follow the steps using `nvm` above in "Getting started"

-- If you follow the steps above and `gulp serve` is still not running, try tunning `npm rebuild node-sass `.
+- If you follow the steps above and `npm run serve` is still not running, try tunning `npm rebuild node-sass `.
 More info on this solution [here](https://stackoverflow.com/questions/55921442/how-to-fix-referenceerror-primordials-is-not-defined-in-node/58022933#58022933)